 Examples of violations of the code of conduct

-In order to protect the territory and its users, the following actions are prohibited :
+In order to protect the territory, it’s assets and users, the following actions are prohibited :

 - Cutting down or mutilating a living or standing tree